-Thought leaders have the guts to destabilise the status-quo and advocate new ways of thinking and doing.
+In today’s world of transformational change, thought leaders are organizations who have the guts to destabilise the status-quo and advocate new ways of thinking and doing.
 They shift paradigms and build future realities.
-Think of Tesla, Unilever or Tony Chocolonely- pioneering at the intersection of business and society.
+Think of Tesla, Unilever, Lightyear or Buurtzorg - pioneering at the intersection of business and society.
 Convinced that new realities should and can be shaped.
-But also non-profit organisations or small firms can be thought leading.
+But also non-profit organisations or small entrepreneurs can be thought leading.

 This three-day programme stretches the edges of our thinking by exploring how thought leaders go about in navigating the future.
 Theory and case studies are blended to explore the following topics:

 - What do we mean with thought leadership in a society of change?

 - How do thought leaders position themselves on the themes that matter to our future society?

 - How do thought leaders disrupt ingrained ways of thinking, mobilise stakeholders, drive paradigm shifts and transformations?